MonsefRH/E-learn/README.md

 # AI-Powered Learning Platform

 Welcome to the AI-Powered Learning Platform!
 This web app integrates a React frontend with a FastAPI backend, using PostgreSQL for data storage and FFmpeg for audio/video processing.
 It’s an online classroom where trainers create sessions with AI-generated slides and audio, learners access them based on group membership, and admins manage everything.
-This README is a step-by-step guide to explain the app, set it up, and use it, even if you’re new to coding.
+This README is a step-by-step guide to explain the app, set it up, and use it.

 ## Prerequisites